iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___12.6/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.goodsam.responder 2 reviews"/>
 </p>

+> Location update not working in the background (Android 11, Samsung S20), always getting alerts for emergencies 25mi away.
+It seems Android 11 isn't allowing an app anymore to ask for permanent background location permissions at point of installation.
+You have to go in the android apps settings and activate it manually.<br> :date: __2021-01-03 10:50:40__

+> STILL UNABLE, to upload photos of new AEDs locations to the GoodSAM app this is after installing the latest version available.
+When trying to use a photo taken with a google pixel phone with all location accesses switch on, the GoodSAM app still says to use a picture with location services switched on.
+In the past, I've replied via email to yourselves about this issue, uploaded bug reports sent pictures and still awaiting your reply.
+The GoodSAM app still won't sync up with android auto.<br> :date: __2021-01-01 15:38:33__

+> I haven't had contact for over s week and when i go into app says wrong email address !also no siren before that and missed several requests.
+Not contacted very often.
+Sometimes people dont need any help.<br> :date: __2020-12-30 19:12:30__

+> When I access the map it get stuck and no response on the screen so can't escape.
+I have to uninstall and reinstall.
+This is on the samsung A40<br> :date: __2020-12-29 14:54:52__

 > I have the same problem as previous reviewer ie no sound on Goodsam notifications.
 I've gone to the website and sent myself a push notification.
 I now get the standard Samsung notification sound rather than the very distinctive Goodsam loud SIREN.
 How do I get back to the siren?<br> :date: __2020-12-23 13:08:55__